aemsites/cmegroup/tools/product/README.md

 ## Limitations

-- No undo functionality
+- No undo functionality (use overwrite with caution)
-- Products with duplicate slugs will fail validation
+- Products with duplicate slugs within CSV will fail validation
 - Source template must exist and be accessible
 - Tab folders and files must follow naming conventions
-- Sequential processing (one product at a time)
+- Sequential processing in bulk mode (one product at a time)
+- Conflict detection requires network request per product

 ## Notes